AlexOBarnes/StarWatch/quadhoral-openmeteo/README.md

 This folder contains the code for the [OpenMeteo API](https://open-meteo.com/en/docs) data pipeline.
 This includes `extract.py`, `transform.py`, `load.py` and `pipeline.py`.
 This pipeline uses the `requests` library to send HTML GET requests to the `OpenMeteo API` and the `psycopg2` library to load this data onto our database.
 The data requested includes `cloud cover`, `visibility` and `chance of precipitation`, this pipeline is therefore designed to run every four hours to ensure accurate data.

 ## Setup
-1. Ensure that an SQL server RDS has been setup prior and is accessible
+1. Ensure that an SQL server RDS has been setup prior and is accessible.
     - Note: be sure to store the credentials for accessing this database safely.

 ### To Run Locally:
-2. Setup a venv and install the requirements
+2. Setup a venv and install the requirements.
 ```bash
 python -m venv venv
 source venv/bin/activate